-- Assistive listening devices (ALD), such as a personal listening amplifiers, can be used in recreational environments (think eating out or watching television).
+Assistive listening devices (ALD), such as personal listening amplifiers, can be used in recreational environments (think eating out or watching television).
 Costs range from $30 for an individual device to upwards of more than $1,000 for complete in-home systems.
+Learn more about TV hearing devices.

-- Sound Bar TV speaker with hearing aid technology: Even those with normal hearing can use a little help separating conversation from distracting background noise.
-That’s the premise behind the AccuVoice AV200, a sound bar television speaker which uses hearing aid technology to lift voices from the background noise to make them crystal clear. $200
+Sound Bar TV speaker with hearing aid technology: Even those with normal hearing can use a little help separating conversation from distracting background noise.
+That’s the premise behind the AccuVoice AV200, a sound bar television speaker which uses hearing aid technology to lift voices from the background noise to make them crystal clear.
+This device is $200.

 A good book is always in season.
 Here are a few Healthy Hearing picks for those who have hearing loss as well as for those who want to understand more about their hearing health.